Blue Box Transition - Recycling>

 All materials previously collected will continue to be collected.
 Visit the Circular Materials Ontario website to see the material that will and won’t be accepted.

-Garbage and organics collection will not be affected by this change.
+Household waste (garbage) will not be affected by this change.

 Things are a little different for industrial, commercial and institutional (ICI) property owners.
 As of July 17, 2025, the onus will be on ICI locations to set up and cover costs for their own recycling systems by self-hauling recycling to a waste drop-off or obtaining private collection.
 Recycling can be dropped off at Madoc Landfill & Recycling Depots on Mondays, Wednesdays & Saturdays when they are open.